valsdav/vbscan-school/README.md

 ```

-Some helper options are available in the run.sh script:
+Some options are available in the run.sh script to start directly python/root/Madgraph:

 ```bash